 Born to a working class family in Brooklyn, New York, Roe LiBretto studied at the Brooklyn Museum, the School of Visual Arts, and City College of New York.
 While there, she held of variety of creative jobs including designing educational publication and customizing motorcycles.

-Beginning in 1974, she exhibited abstract drawings and sculptures in juried gallery shows in: New York City; Paris, France; Brooklyn, New York; and Pittsfield, Massachusetts.
+Beginning in 1974, Roe exhibited abstract drawings and sculptures in juried gallery shows in: New York City; Paris, France; Brooklyn, New York; and Pittsfield, Massachusetts.
 During that time she received commissions, from the New York City Cultural Council, and the Massachusetts State Council on the Arts, to create public kinetic installations.
 Roe took a hiatus from exhibiting in 1985 and seven years later, migrated to New Mexico where she co-founded an award winning publication design company.
 Encouraged by her son, queer fantasy writer/illustrator Ywain Penbrydd, Roe began translating her allegorical apparitions for public exhibition in 2015.

 Roe LiBretto's work has been internationally exhibited in juried and open gallery exhibitions, and is held in private collections in the United States and Europe.
 She has received private and public commissions and, in 2018, was designated a Local Treasure by the Albuquerque Art Business Association.

 Each of us is a Fool on our journey through life, as we often fail to recognize the import of small life events, or scenarios, that might hasten our spiritual and material growth.
 In such cases, we're burdened by our ignorance and destined to repeat the scenario til we figure it out.